Indonesia: The Almukatin family in times of COVID-19

 Rewards in the coming years need investments now.
 Timely training is very important.
 In order to do this while minimizing the threat of potentially spreading COVID-19, Almukatin and Wimpi now focus guidance entirely on an individual farmer basis.
 “Rather than giving training sessions that bring 10-20 farmers together to learn about a topic in a central location, Almukatin and Wimpi visit individual farmers to give them direct feedback and advice on their farms,” elaborates Adrian Bolliger, Country Manager of ICP’s implementing partner HRNS, how ICP changed the approach.

 While it takes more time and resources on the side of Almukatin and Wimpi, it is also highly appreciated by farmers and arguably a more tailored and effective method of training than through group sessions.

 Using difficult times to innovate

-The Coronavirus pandemic also becomes a time for innovation.
+The COVID-19 pandemic also becomes a time for innovation.
 Additionally, Almukatin and Wimpi, together with Atho Illa, an agronomist from implementing partner HRNS, are now also setting up a small demonstration plot on the Almukatin family land.
-HRNS provides inputs like shading nets and polybags in order to establish a small on-farm micro nursery of suitable crops that can be intercropped with the coffee or appropriate inorganic fertiliser.
+HRNS provides inputs like shading nets and polybags in order to establish a small on-farm micro nursery of suitable crops that can be intercropped with the coffee or appropriate inorganic fertilizer.
 Almukatin and his wife Eli Kusumawati invest time and effort to set up the plot.
-“This plot will then be used to test the best-suited practices to boost overall farm resilience, and, at the same time, train neighbouring farmers in these practices directly on the demoplot itself,“ explains agronomist Atho.
+“This plot will then be used to test the best-suited practices to boost overall farm resilience, and, at the same time, train neighboring farmers in these practices directly on the demo plot itself,“ explains agronomist Atho.
 The aim is to motivate farmers in the region to research and trial their own grassroots ideas and innovations that can make their overall farm production better equipped to meet the challenges of tough years like 2020.